-We also consider the appropriateness of inventory related disclosures in Notes 5 and 6 to the parent company only financial statements.
+We also consider the appropriateness of inventory related disclosures in Notes 5 and 6 to the consolidated financial statements.

-Responsibilities of Management and Those Charged with Governance for the Parent Company Only Financial Statements
+Responsibilities of Management and Those Charged with Governance for the Consolidated Financial Statements

-Management is responsible for the preparation and fair presentation of the parent company only financial statements in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuer, and for such internal control as management determines is necessary to enable the preparation of parent company only financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of the consolidated financial statements in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers and IFRS, IFRS, IFRIC, and SIC endorsed and issued into effect by the FSC of the Republic of China, and for such internal control as management determines is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the parent company only financial statements, management is responsible for assessing SIWARD Crystal Technology Co., Ltd.'s ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate SIWARD Crystal Technology Co., Ltd. or to cease operations, or has no realistic alternative but to do so.
+In preparing the consolidated financial statements, management is responsible for assessing SIWARD Crystal Technology Co., Ltd.'s and its subsidiaries' ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate SIWARD Crystal Technology Co., Ltd. and its subsidiaries or to cease operations, or has no realistic alternative but to do so.

-Those charged with governance (including the audit committee) are responsible for overseeing SIWARD Crystal Technology Co., Ltd.'s financial reporting process.
+Those charged with governance (including the audit committee) are responsible for overseeing SIWARD Crystal Technology Co., Ltd.'s and its subsidiaries' financial reporting process.

-Auditors' Responsibilities for the Audit of the Parent Company Only Financial Statements
+Auditors' Responsibilities for the Audit of the Consolidated Financial Statements

-Our objectives are to obtain reasonable assurance about whether the parent company only financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditors' report that includes our opinion.
-Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with the auditing standards generally accepted in the Republic of China will always detect a material misstatement when it exists.
-Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these parent company only financial statements.
+Our objectives are to obtain reasonable assurance about whether the consolidated financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditors' report that includes our opinion.
+Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with the auditing standards in the Republic of China will always detect a material misstatement when it exists.
+Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these consolidated financial statements.